How Sanction Checks Mitigate Cross-Border Financial Risks

 Case Study: Cross-border Financial System Exploitation

 Issued by the Malta Institute of Accountants, a cross-border trade was executed between a company in Malta having no employees and a German construction company.
-The transaction was made through credit of €6 million for a specialized construction equipment and was instantly resold to another Turkish company for €6.1 million while the equipment was sent from Germany to Turkey with payments being delayed for no mentioned reason.
-The resources claimed a close connection of supplier in Germany and second buyer in Turkey with similar correspondence address and legal advisory.
+The transaction involved crediting €6 million for specialized construction equipment, which was immediately resold to another Turkish company for €6.1 million.
+The equipment was sent from Germany to Turkey, with payments delayed for no stated reason.
+The report identified a close connection between the supplier in Germany and the second buyer in Turkey, with a similar correspondence address and legal advisory.

 Sanctions Legislation for Insurance Firms